 Is Die Another Day truly bad?
 There won’t be any revisionism here: it’s a painful watch with very few redeeming qualities.
 Yet, it’s still fun in a terrible sort of way: a ridiculously overblown fencing scene (inexplicably featuring Madonna), an invisible car, and Pierce Brosnan’s Bond going windsurfing on a tsunami are all groanworthy standouts.

-The story is also a grab bag of ideas, meandering and unfocused.
+The story is also a grab bag of meandering and unfocused.
 Bond is on the warpath, falsely accused of giving up confidential information in North Korean custody.
 That journey leads him to lock horns with British entrepreneur Gustav Graves in an ice palace of all places – all while Halle Berry’s Jinx (and Graves’ whitewashing plot twist) feel like relics from another era.

 Die Another Day’s biggest selling point is its legacy: the campy, gadget-laden tone of Brosnan’s swan song as 007 led to a shift to a grittier, nastier James Bond with Daniel Craig and Casino Royale.